SAP-samples/teched2023-DA261/exercises/ex2/README.md

 <img src="./images/image39.png" style="width:393.01056000000005px;height:164.76192px;"/>

-40. Xxxx
+79. Click on the **Create New** button

 <img src="./images/image40.png" style="width:266.85504px;height:266.28384px;"/>

-79. Please give the data action a name like " Cross-Model Copy Step" and then select our Finance model from the exercise.
+80. Please give the data action a name like " Cross-Model Copy Step" and then select our Finance model from the exercise.

 <img src="./images/image41.png" style="width:419.88576px;height:163.51296px;"/>

-80. We are going to save this data action to our personal folder.
+81. We are going to save this data action to our personal folder.
 Note that when creating models, stories and data/multi-actions, that these objects can be stored within a file structure for easy organization.

 <img src="./images/image42.png" style="width:390.31776px;height:275.01599999999996px;"/>

-81. We are going to create some parameters for the data action.
+82. We are going to create some parameters for the data action.
 This will allow us to better control the scope of the data action.

 <img src="./images/image43.png" style="width:624.0px;height:298.39968px;"/>

-82. To create a parmeter, we will give it a name, set the model to our sales planning model (i.e. SAP_XPA_SALESPLAN_TE2023).
+83. To create a parmeter, we will give it a name, set the model to our sales planning model (i.e. SAP_XPA_SALESPLAN_TE2023).
 We will then select our dimension (i.e. PLAN_CONTRIBUTOR) and set the cardinality to single (vs. multiple values) and the level being a leaf member.